iKenndac/new-blog/content/about/index.md

     - The correct number of trackdays per year is between two and four.

-    - A happy car is an customised car.
+    - A happy car is a customised car.
 Some photos of my work to make my MX-5 better suited to the track [can be found on 500px.com](http://500px.com/ikenndac/sets/mx5).

 - I really enjoy photography.
 I started with a fully manual Olympus OM-1 when I was a child, and currently wield a Canon SLR and an Olympus Micro Four-Thirds camera, with assorted lenses for both.
 You can find some of my photography [on 500px.com](http://500px.com/ikenndac).